1933 24 Hours of Le Mans

 From the start, the Italian cars set a strong pace.
 Sommer broke the track-record several times building a two-minute lead over the Alfas of Chiron, Lewis, Chinetti and Moll.
 He had lapped the rest of the field by the end of the second hour.
 Chiron was delayed by an intransigent starter unit, but his co-driver Franco Cortese drove hard to bring the car back up to second going into the night.
 Most of the other large-engine contenders had fallen away, allowing Odette Siko in a 1.8-litre supercharged Alfa Romeo to move up to fifth.
 The British teams of Aston Martin, Riley and MG filled out the back end of the top-10.

 A processional first half of the race was turned on its head come the dawn on Sunday when Nuvolari brought the leading Alfa in with fender damage and a leaking fuel-tank.
 The two-lap lead they had built up was lost in the quarter-hour needed for repairs.
 The Chiron and Chinetti cars then swapped the lead for the next two hours in close, exciting racing.
-At 7 am a short rain-shower caused Odette Siko to have a serious accident on the fast approach to Indianapolis corner.
-The car was wrecked as it ploughed into the trees but fortunately the driver was thrown clear and only lightly injured.
+At 7am, a short rain-shower caused Odette Siko to have a serious accident on the fast approach to Indianapolis corner.
+The impact with trees caused the car to be destroyed, but the driver only sustained light injuries.